 Proceed to define the information you plan to keep confidential.
 Describe the scope of confidentiality along with the purpose of doing it.
 These types of information can include any sort of information exchanged in an agreement between two parties that are meant to be kept away from the public.
 This will set boundaries of confidential information without exposing the information itself.

 Establishing your duties and responsibilities is a precautionary measure to limit exploitation and usages of the information provided to anyone involved in the business agreement.
 This will be a set of instructions for both you and the other party to consider while the agreement is still valid.
 Breaching any of the duties and responsibilities will lead to penalties.

 4. Specify the Period of Validity of the Agreement

 Your confidential agreement should specify a period of validity.
 This occurs during the disclosure of information and is made until the period in which the information should be kept confidential.
 Depending on which country you belong to, your period of validity would reach around 2 to 3 years or so.
 If you prefer to set the confidentiality period during the moment the signature is made, be sure not to disclose any information until any signature is written on the basic agreement.

 5. Set Penalties for Breach of Agreement

 Of course, penalties should be made in case the confidentiality agreement is breached by anyone involved in it.
-Some examples may include suing your violators or paying fines.
+Some examples may include suing your employers in case of an employee agreement.
 The details on the level of penalties shall depend on how light or heavy the offense was made.
 You may add other necessary miscellaneous provisions such as clauses and the likes.